 Donating Stock to RJF: Why It May Be Better Than Donating Cash

 If you are thinking about making a donation to Richmond Jewish Foundation, a gift of stock may be more tax-wise than a cash gift.
 As stocks grow in value, they may appreciate substantially beyond the original investment.
-When the stocks are sold, any growth above the original cost is considered a capital gain and is subject to capital gains tax of up to 20 per cent or more (15 per cent federal rate plus a 5 per cent or more state rate).
+When the stocks are sold, any growth above the original cost is considered a capital gain and is subject to capital gains tax.
 By giving RJF appreciated securities (that have been held at least a year and a day), you can avoid the capital gains tax and receive an income tax deduction for the fair market value of the stock at the time of the gift.

 Example